Fujifilm X-T5

 The Fujifilm X-T5 is a mirrorless interchangeable-lens digital camera announced on November 2, 2022.
 It is the successor to 2020's X-T4 with improved autofocus, higher resolution and reduced body size.
-The 40.2 megapixels X-Trans 5 sensor is the highest-resolution APS-C sensor currently on the market.
+The 40.2 megapixels X-Trans 5 HR sensor is the highest-resolution APS-C sensor currently on the market.

 Key features

 The X-T5 is a mirrorless compact camera made by Fujifilm.
 It measures 130 mm x 91 mm x 64 mm and weighs 557 g including memory card and battery.

 Mechanical dials are provided for key operations, including shutter speed, ISO sensitivity, exposure compensation, drive modes and metering modes.
 It lacks built-in flash, and does not include a flash unit.